mickekring/RoomCal/README.md

 If you'd like to run it yourself, there are some things to modify.
 I'll try to make this short and sweet.

+#### Web server with SFTP access
+The script uploads your html files to your web server via SFTP.

 #### Public calendar
 You need a public iCloud or Google calendar.
 After that, copy the adress and paste in the config.yml (see below).
 If you use an iCloud calendar, replace webdav:// for https://